5 Comments

 Those foreigners, who cannot enter Peru visa-free (so, who must apply for a “real” tourist visa at a Peruvian consulate), officially must apply for residency from outside Peru; a complicated, lengthy, and sometimes frustrating process.
 We explain in detail how it’s done in our article “Peruvian residence visa application from abroad”.

 While below under "Requirements for a religious visa application in Peru" you find the necessary documents described in English, the official list of requirements (in Spanish) can be found, for example, in the Decreto Supremo 002-2021-IN on page 38, in article 84-B “Procedimiento administrativo de cambio de calidad migratoria a religioso residente”.
-If you prefer to check out the TUPA you find the information on page 161.

 Requirements for a religious visa application in Peru